 Gina serves as president of the Pennsylvania Solar Center Board, chair of the American Solar Energy Society’s Fellows Board Committee, and as chief sustainability officer of the nonprofit Blue Stream Farms, a K-12 learning platform to advance STEAM concepts and Diversity, Inclusion, and Justice through aquaponics.
 She has been named a Fellow of the American Solar Energy Society and received Duquesne University’s inaugural Excellence in MBA Sustainable Business Practices award.

-Carol is the Assistant Programs Manager at Sustainable Pittsburgh, where she supports the planning and execution of the organization’s sustainability performance programs and is a Salesforce Administrator.
+Carol is the Assistant Programs Manager at Sustainable Pittsburgh.
+She supports the planning and execution of the organization’s sustainability performance programs and is a Salesforce Administrator.
 She is also a certified LEED Green Associate.
-Prior to this role, she served as the Sustainable Pittsburgh Restaurant Program’s Communications Coordinator and social media specialist.
-Originally joining Sustainable Pittsburgh as a Student Conservation Association (SCA) Fellow, she supported the Pittsburgh Green Workplace Challenge program (now called Sustainable Pittsburgh Challenge) by guiding organizations to complete actions that improved energy efficiency, water usage, waste, and emissions reductions.
+Prior to this role, she served as the Sustainable Pittsburgh Restaurant Program’s Communications Coordinator and Social Media Specialist.
+Originally joining as a Student Conservation Association (SCA) Fellow, she was an analyst to the Pittsburgh Green Workplace Challenge program (now called Sustainable Pittsburgh Challenge).

 Dr. Joylette Portlock is the Executive Director of Sustainable Pittsburgh, a nonprofit working to advance sustainability policies and practices in southwestern Pennsylvania.
 Sustainable Pittsburgh regularly works with hundreds of partners in the region — including local governments, nonprofits, and the business community — to ensure our economy is built to last and that our people and our planet thrive.
 Prior to her role at Sustainable Pittsburgh, Dr. Portlock served as Associate Director of Science and Research at the Carnegie Museum of Natural History and as Executive Director of Communitopia, a nonprofit based in Pittsburgh that focuses on climate change communication.
 She holds a bachelor’s degree in biology with a minor in anthropology from MIT and a Ph.D. in genetics from Stanford University.